 1. I begin by printing out my reference photo at the same size I want to draw my portrait

-Maybe it’s just me, but I find it easier to achieve a portrait likeness if I print the photograph at the same scale that I want to draw the portrait.
-I think it’s much easier to copy precisely when you aren’t simultaneously either shrinking or enlarging from your reference, and you don’t want your reference picture to be too small to see what you’re drawing.
-I tend to print the image out in grayscale first on cheap inkjet paper until I’ve got the size to where I want it (adjusting the percentage in the ‘scale’ settings of your printer is usually the easiest way to do this) When I’m happy with the size I’ll print it out again on photo quality paper in colour, using the ‘fine’ print setting.
-I will print out two copies of the picture, because I’m going to draw grid lines on one of them.
+I always like to work from digital photos, and if required to work instead from a printed picture I’ll scan it in so I can print it out again at a larger size.
+First I print the image out onto cheap inkjet paper using the grayscale setting, until I’ve got the size to exactly where I want it (adjusting the percentage in the ‘scale’ settings of your printer is usually the easiest way to do this) When I’m happy with the size I’ll print it out in colour on photo quality paper using the ‘fine’ print setting.
+I will print out two copies, because I’m going to draw grid lines on one of them.

 2. I draw a pair of axis lines on one of those printed photos

-Taking a waterproof marker pen such as a ‘Sharpie’ I draw a line on one of my printed photos along the vertical axis of the head, running from the centre of the chin up between the eyes until it reaches the top of the head. (here I’ve marked it in blue, so you can see it clearly) Next, I draw a horizontal line either along the top of the eyebrows or through the centre of the eyes.
+Taking a waterproof marker pen such as a ‘Sharpie’ I draw a line on one of my printed photos along the vertical axis of the head, running from the centre of the chin up between the eyes through to the top of the head (here I’ve marked it in blue, so you can see it clearly).
+Next, I draw a horizontal line through the centre of the eyes.
 With most people, you’ll find that these two lines will be at more or less 90 degrees from each other.

 3. Using my axes, I visualize the head in four quarters in order to perceive the overall shape

 Looking at my reference photo with the axes drawn on it, I start to consider the shape of the head in relation to those vertical and horizontal lines.
-I imagine the head bisected into four quarters and I visually compare the size and shape of each quarter and try to picture each one individually.
+I imagine the head divided into four quarters and I visually compare the size and shape of each quarter and try to picture each one individually.
 I also look at the ‘negative’ space created by the shape, as if the white outline was a cut-out.

-This reference photograph is complicated by the fact that the girl’s hands are cupping her chin and hiding the edges of it, so I need to visualise both the shape created by of the edges of her hands, and the shape made by those hands cupping around her chin too.
+The reference photograph I’m working from is complicated by the fact that the girl’s hands are cupping her chin and hiding the edges of it, so I need to visualise both the shape created by of the edges of her hands, and the shape made by those hands cupping around her chin too.
 I compare these shapes to each other.

 Now I copy the shapes of the four quarters of the head and the edges of the hands to my paper.
-I draw them very lightly as soft sketchy lines so I can keep adjusting them until I’m happy that my overall head shape is fairly accurate.
-I may alter them some more when I start to draw in more detail, but for now I have a good starting point to work from.
+I draw them very lightly with soft sketchy lines so I can keep adjusting them until I’m happy that my overall head shape is fairly accurate.
+I may alter them some more when I start to add in more detail later, but for now I have a good starting point to work from.

 4. I measure all the features of the face against my axis lines and lightly sketch them in.

-Before I start drawing the girl’s pigtails I draw some Sharpie lines on my reference photo around them so I can clearly visualise the shape of the spaces that they occupy as well as gauging their size and position.
-I compare the widths of the pigtails with the width of each side of the face.
+Before I start drawing the girl’s pigtails I draw some lines around them on my reference photo with a Sharpie so I can clearly visualise the shape of the spaces that they occupy and gauge their size and position.
+I compare the widths of the pigtails with the width of each half of the face.

 From this point on, I will try to curb the tendency to draw in lines too much and not to ‘impose’ them when they aren’t really there.
-For example, people frequently assume that the lips will finish in a hard sharp line and will draw them bordered in this way, top and bottom.
-Look closely at the lips in the reference photo however (or at your own lips, in the mirror!) and you’ll see that this isn’t really the case.
+For example, people frequently assume that the lips will finish in a hard, sharp edge and will draw them bordered with a line, top and bottom.
+Look very closely at the lips in the reference photo however (or at your own lips, in the mirror) and you’ll see that this isn’t really the case.

-Notice how lips are actually bordered by an area of intermediate tissue that is thicker than the tissue of the lips, but thinner and redder than the regular skin below it.
+Notice how lips are actually bordered by an area of intermediate tissue, that is thicker and paler than the lip tissue, but thinner and redder than regular skin.
 As a result the edges of the lips do not stop suddenly but ‘feather out’ gradually as the top lip meets the skin below the nose and the bottom lip meets the skin of the chin.
 The only real ‘line’ to be see in a small shadow line underneath the bottom lip.
-It’s this kind of really close examination – never making assumptions about what any feature should look like – that you need to be making.
+It’s this kind of really close examination – never making assumptions about what you think a feature looks like – that will help you draw more accurately.

-Secondly, I use a soft putty eraser which is mouldable and is good for lightening my early sketch layers, or for cleaning marks off my page and softening my pencil shading by pressing it gently against the paper so it lifts some of the graphite off, if I want to lighten some of my lines.
-Putty erasers don’t leave little bits of rubber all over your paper and you just trim them with scissors when they get too covered in graphite.
+Secondly, I use a soft putty eraser which is mouldable and is good for lightening my early sketch layers, or for cleaning marks off the drawing paper.
+Putty erasers don’t shed little bits of rubber and you just trim them with scissors when they get too covered in graphite.

-The last type is my battery powered electric eraser which is really invaluable when drawing hair in particular.
-It comes with two different widths of eraser and I most often use the tiny 2.5mm attachment (under 1/8 inch) for cutting in fine highlights on top of my pencil shading.
+The last type is my battery powered electric eraser which is really invaluable for drawing highlights, especially in hair.
+It comes with two different widths of eraser and I most often use the tiny 2.5mm attachment (under 1/8 inch) for cutting in fine highlights.

-5. I study and contrast different areas of tone within my reference photo, and start to draw in the darkest and lightest areas on my drawing
+5. I study and contrast different areas of tone within my reference photo, and start to shade in the very darkest and lightest areas on my drawing

-Now that I’ve finished creating my sketchy ‘mapping’ lines I’ll completely erase my axis lines using my pencil tip eraser, or electric eraser.
-I’ll then set aside the reference photo with the lines drawn on it and start looking really hard at the other copy I printed.
-Firstly I’ll consider, where are the very darkest tones I can see?
+Once I’ve finished ‘mapping in’ the features of the face, I’ll completely erase my axis lines using my battery eraser or my eraser pencil.
+I then set aside the reference photo with the lines drawn on it and start examining the other copy I printed.
+Firstly I’ll consider, where are the very darkest tones I can see in the image?

-Usually as above, the darkest spots will be within the pupils of the eye.
-However you might also find that the the darkest tones are within the nostrils, sometimes in the corners of the mouth, or in the shadows within the ears or the places where the fingers are pressed together.
-I try not to make any assumptions but to search out these very darkest areas and then shade them onto my drawing using the 8B pencil.
-I’m still measuring constantly by eye before making any mark, comparing the size and shape of different areas of tone with each other.
+Often you’ll find the darkest spots within the pupils of the eye.
+However you might also find that the the darkest tones are within the nostrils, in the corners of the mouth, in the shadows of the ears or the places where the fingers are pressed together.
+I try not to make any assumptions but to search out these very darkest areas and then shade them onto my drawing using the 6B or 8B pencil.
+I’m still measuring constantly by eye before making any mark, comparing the size and shape of each area of tone with those around it.

-Next I look for the brightest areas in the image.
-These will usually be highlights reflected in the iris or pupil of the eyes or in the tear duct, but as with this little girl they can appear on any moist area such as the lower lids and the mouth .
-These tiny highlights are fiddly to draw but crucial to capturing the expression and life in someone’s eyes, so I will draw the outline of these spots with my very fine automatic pencil and leave them as completely blank white paper.
-The whites of the eyes will typically have highlights too, but on closer inspection you’ll see all sorts of tones within the white part of the eye created by shadow or by the coloration of the blood vessels within them, and some parts of the white will be surprisingly dark.
+Next I identify the brightest areas in the image.
+These will usually be tiny highlights reflected in the iris or pupil of the eyes or in the tear ducts, but they can appear on any moist area such as the lower lids or on the lips .
+These tiny highlights are fiddly to draw but crucial to capturing the expression and life in someone’s eyes, so I will draw the outline them with my very automatic pencil and leave them as completely blank paper.
+If I need to I’ll brighten them up at the end using my battery eraser.

 6. I build up all the tones in layers of hatches